Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

   - Regions - Each Region consists of multiple, isolated locations known as Availability Zones.
 Each Region has three or more Availability Zones.
   - Availability Zone - Are distinct locations within a Region, each designed as an independent zone with its own power, networking, and connectivity.
   - Edge Locations - are strategically placed sites around the world that cache content to deliver data, video, and applications with lower latency and higher transfer speeds.

+## Module 5 - Networking
+- `Networking` - The term networking refers to interconnected devices that can exchange data and resources.
+- `Amazon Virutal Private Cloud (Amazon VPC)` - Lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
+- `Subnet` - Is a section of a VPC in which you can group resources based on security or operational needs.
+  - Private subnet - Contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
+  - Public subnet - Contain resources that need to be accessible by the public, such as an online store’s website.
+- `Architectural diagrams` - A schematic or map of your network in the AWS Cloud
+  - A picture is worth a thousand words.
+With a quick glance, you can see if the network was built for redundancy, security, and even scalability.
+It can also serve as a blueprint so you don't forget important connections when building your solutions.
+- `Internet gateway` - A doorway that is open to the public.
+- `Virtual private gateway` -  it allows you to create a VPN connection between a private network, like your on-premises data center or internal corporate network to your VPC.
+- `AWS Direct Connect` - lets you establish a completely private, dedicated fiber connection from your data center to AWS.
+It ensures both security and consistent high performance.
+- `Difference between similar network components`
+  - Virtual Private Cloud (VPC) - Is used to establish boundaries around your AWS resources.
+  - Virtual private gateway - Allows protected internet traffic to enter into the VPC.
+  - Virtual private network (VPN) connection - A VPN encrypts your internet traffic, helping protect it from anyone who might try to intercept or monitor it.
+- `AWS Client VPN` - Is a networking service you can use to connect your remote workers and on-premises networks to the cloud.
+  - It is a fully managed, elastic VPN service that automatically scales up or down based on user demand.
+  - Benefits: AWS Client VPN provides advanced authentication, remote access.
+It is elastic and fully managed.
+  - Use case: It can be used to quickly scale remote-worker access.
+- `AWS Site-to-Site VPN` - Creates a secure connection between your data center or branch offices and your AWS Cloud resources.
+  - No dedicated hardware link (unlike AWS Direct Connect), which makes it cost-effective.
+  - Benefits: Site-to-Site VPN provides high availability, secure and private sessions, and accelerates applications.
+  - Use cases: It can be used for application migration and secure communication between remote locations.
+- `AWS PrivateLink` - Is a highly available, scalable technology that you can use to privately connect your VPC to services and resources as if they were in your VPC.
+  - Benefits: AWS PrivateLink helps you secure your traffic and connect with simplified management rules.
+  - Use case: It is used for connecting your clients in your VPC to resources, other VPCs, and endpoints.
+  - _Traffic jams are possible because you’re using the same connection as other clients._
+- `AWS Direct Connect` - Is a service that makes it possible for you to establish a dedicated private connection between your network and VPC in the AWS Cloud.
+  - Benefits: AWS Direct Connect reduces network costs and increases amount of bandwidth.
+  - Latency-sensitive applications - Direct Connect bypasses the internet and provides a consistent, low-latency network experience.
+  - Large-scale data migration or transfer - Direct Connect helps ensure smooth and reliable data transfers at massive scale for real-time analysis, rapid data backup, or broadcast media processing.
+  - Hybrid cloud architectures - You can use Direct Connect to link your AWS and on-premises networks to build applications that span environments without compromising performance.
+- `Additional gateway services`
+  - AWS Transit Gateway - Is used to connect your Amazon VPCs and on-premises networks through a central hub.
+  - Network Address Translation (NAT) Gateway - You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services can't initiate a connection with those instances.
+  - Amazon API (Application Programming Interface) Gateway - An API defines how different software systems can interact and communicate with each other.
+The Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing APIs at any scale.
+- `Security Groups` - Control inbound and outbound traffic at the resource level
+  - Security groups perform stateful packet filtering.
+They remember previous decisions made for incoming packets.
+  - By default, a security group denies all inbound traffic and allows all outbound traffic.
+  - _Note_: If you have multiple Amazon EC2 instances within the same VPC, you can associate them with the same security group or use different security groups for each instance.
+  - **Feature:**
+    - Scope - Instance level (attached to EC2 instances)
+    - State - Stafeul (remember state)
+    - Rule types - Only allow type rules
+    - Return traffic - Return traffic is automatically allowed if inbound traffic is allowed
+    - Uses - Fine-grained control of traffic for individual EC2 instances
+- `Network Access Control Lists (ACL)` - Is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+  - ACLs perform stateless packet filtering.
+They remember nothing and check packets that cross the subnet border each way: inbound and outbound.
+  - Default network ACL in each AWS account allows all inbound/outbound traffic by default; you can modify or create custom ACLs for your VPC.
+  - **Feature:**
+    - Scope - Subnet level (associated with subnets)
+    - State - Steless (don't remember state)
+    - Both allow and deny type rules
+    - Return traffic must be implicitly allowed in both directions
+    - Broad control of traffic in and out of subnets
+- `AWS Shared Responsibility Model` -  Network ACLs and security groups are the customers responsibility
+- `Domain Name System (DNS)` - DNS resolution is the process of translating a domain name to an IP address and vice versa.
+- `Amazon route 53` - Route 53 is a highly available and scalable cloud DNS service.
+  - Latency-based routing
+  - Geolocation DNS
+  - Weighted round-robin
+- `Amazon CloudFront` - CloudFront is a CDN service that delivers your content with low latency and high speeds.
+- `AWS Global Accelerator` - Global Accelerator is a service that uses the AWS global network to improve application availability, performance, and security.

+### Recap
+In this networking module, you identified core networking components and how they connect in the AWS Cloud.
+We covered the basics of a VPC, the way that you isolate your workload in AWS, gateways, network ACLs, and security groups.
+You also reviewed ways to connect to AWS through a VPN and Direct Connect, secure connections that are either encrypted over the public internet or exclusive connections used by you and you alone.

+You also learned about AWS edge locations, Route 53 for DNS, and CloudFront to cache content closer to consumers.